 - 2 garlic cloves, crushed

-- Combine the Beef and Marinade ingredients in a bowl and marinate for 30 minutes to 1 hour.
+- Combine the Beef and Marinade ingredients in a bowl and marinate for 10 minutes (though you could even leave it overnight).

-- Mix the cornstarch and water together.
-Then add the remaining Sauce ingredients.
+- Mix the cornstarch with a splash of the water.
+Then add the remaining Sauce ingredients, including remaining water.

 - Discard the oil, leaving behind about 1 tablespoon in the wok.